-AllyQuest is an NIH-funded medication adherence trial being run by the Behavior and Technology Lab at UNC-Chapel Hill.
+AllyQuest is an NIH-funded medication adherence trial run by the Behavior and Technology Lab at UNC-Chapel Hill.
 AllyQuest is an interactive mobile phone intervention for HIV+ YMSM and TWSM that utilizes social networking, game-based mechanics and a story-based framework to guide behavior change.
 Grounded in Social Cognitive Theory, narrative communication and the principles of persuasive technology, the intervention is designed to capitalize on social involvement and target the identified barriers to care among newly diagnosed youth, namely low HIV literacy, lack of support, and internalized stigma.
-This study does not include a control group; all participants get an active adherence support intervention.
+This study did not include a control group; all participants received an active adherence support intervention.

 Eligibility Criteria: View eligibility criteria here on ClinicalTrials.gov